khumph/thesis/thesis-strategy.md

 - [ ] How to have a single terminal utility/reward instead of sum of stages in Q learning? - DTR review says this can also be done
 - [ ] What does assuming sufficient regularity mean? - DTR review paper
 - [ ] What are nonregular asymptotics?

-***

-# extras
-make shiny app where you can adjust weighting, see impacts on performance? interactive documents

-### reimplement in julia

-### more models
-- [ ] How to get predicted values/treatment assignments from STIMA?
-- [ ] implement GAMSEL with treatment subgroup interactions
-- [ ] implement RLT with treatment subgroup interactions?
-boosted method?

-#### interaction identifying tree methods:
-- MOB
-- Interaction trees
-- QUINT - most promising?
-- STIMA

-**recursive partitioning algorithm to identify best treatment**
-1. Split on some value of some covariate
-2.then evaluate each prospective left and right node by evaluating the response at different dose ranges by comparing the response of people who happened to receive a dose in that range to everyone else's response.
-Do this for all the does ranges (e.g. 0-0.2, 0.2-0.4, 0.4-0.6, 0.6-0.8, 0.8-1)
-3. Find the dose range that has the highest response, + but also has a given number of people in node?
-4. Choose that highest response as the treatment assignment for everyone in that node

-### Better optimization techniques:
-computationally and realistically

-- Using `optim`?
-- Rcpp bisection search?
-newton raphson, fisher scoring